-91. The letter explained that Union Avenue IRA staff-including Defendants Tucker, Teams, Linton, Linder, Conner, and Goodwin-"abused and beat consumers" openly at the Union Avenue IRA.
+90. The letter to Defendant White explained that Union Avenue IRA staff including Defendants Tucker, Teams, Linton, Linder, Conner, and Goodwin-"abused and beat consumers" openly at the Union Avenue IRA.

-92. The letter stated that Defendants Peyton and Linder "covers [sic] up every and anything that goes on" at the facility and "are fully aware of the abuse and even know who the abusers are."
+91. The letter to Defendant White stated that Defendants Peyton and Linder "covers [sic] up every and anything that goes on" at the facility and "are fully aware of the abuse and even know who the abusers are."